ktorio/ktor-documentation/topics/server-oidc.md

 }
 ```

-* `clockSkew` is the leeway applied to `exp` and `nbf`.
+* `clockSkew` specifies the leeway applied to `exp` and `nbf`.
 It defaults to 60 seconds.
 * `allowedAlgorithms` restricts which signature algorithms are accepted.
-When it is unset, ID tokens fall back to the
+When this option is not set, ID tokens fall back to the
   algorithms the discovery document advertises.
-Only RSA and EC algorithms can be listed here.
+Only RSA and EC algorithms can be specified.
 * `jwkCache` and `jwkRateLimit` control how often the JWKS endpoint is queried.
-Rate limiting is on by default at
+Rate limiting is enabled by default at
   10 requests per minute.
-Exhausting it fails the request with `OidcSigningKeyUnavailableException` rather than
+If the limit is exceeded, the request fails with an `OidcSigningKeyUnavailableException` rather than
-  rejecting the token, so size it for your peak cache-miss traffic.
-See
+  rejecting the token.
+Configure the limit to accommodate expected peak cache-miss traffic.
+For more information, see
   [](server-oidc-resource-server.md#errors-500).

-The `none` algorithm and all HMAC algorithms (`HS256`, `HS384`, `HS512`) are always rejected, whatever you configure.
-A
+The `none` algorithm and all HMAC algorithms (`HS256`, `HS384`, `HS512`) are always rejected, regardless of the configuration.
-shared secret is not a safe way to verify a token that a third party issued.
+A shared secret is not a safe way to verify a token issued by a third party.

 `jwkProviderFactory` cannot be combined with `jwkCache` or `jwkRateLimit`.
-If you supply your own factory, caching is
+If you provide a custom JWK provider factory,
-your responsibility.
+your application is responsible for caching.

-## Test without a real provider {id="testing"}
+## Test without an external provider {id="testing"}

-`OpenIdTestKeys` generates a key pair in memory and issues tokens signed with it.
+`OpenIdTestKeys` generates an in-memory key pair and issues tokens signed with that key.
 Combined with static metadata, this
 gives you a complete OIDC setup with no network calls, while still running the real issuer, audience, algorithm, and
 signature checks: